 Tabletopia allows for sharing games with thousands of Tabletopia users, playtesting prototypes, and demonstrating games to a wider audience.
 You also have the option of releasing your game as a monetized Premium game.
 Your potential partners and casual players can see and test your game providing you with additional feedback.
 Check out our Play zones guide to learn more about demonstrating your game to people outside Tabletopia.

 What will happen if I publish content without having any rights to it?

 Your content will be removed from the system and you will be given a warning.
 If you continue doing this, we will ban your account.
-If we suspect that you don’t have rights to publish this content, we will contact you and request to provide proof that you have necessary rights and permissions.
+If we suspect that you don’t have rights to publish this content, we will contact you and request for you to provide proof that you have the necessary rights and permissions.